VIC.GOV.AU | Policy and Advisory Library

 Attendance student support group

-When student attendance issues are identified and it becomes apparent that a student may require ongoing intensive support in order to remain engaged in school, an Attendance Student Support Group should be convened by the principal (or nominee).
-The Attendance Student Support Group should be attended by:
+When student attendance concerns are identified and it becomes apparent that a student may require ongoing intensive support in order to remain engaged in school, an attendance Student Support Group (or equivalent) can be convened by the principal (or nominee).
+The Student Support Group can be attended by:

 • the parent of the student